Spanish Conditional Tense 101: Conjugations, Usages and Beyond

 (Would you tell him the truth about your past?)

-We use the simple conditional along with the imperfect subjunctive to form the second conditional, which we will talk about more later in this post.
+We use the simple conditional along with the imperfect subjunctive to form the second conditional, which we will discuss later in this post.

 Si me lo pidiera, me casaría con él.